Arte de la lengua mexicana con la declaración de los adverbios della

-The Arte de la lengua mexicana con la declaración de los adverbios della is a grammar of the Nahuatl language in Spanish by Jesuit grammarian Horacio Carochi.
+The Arte de la lengua mexicana con la declaración de los adverbios della is a 1645 grammar of the Nahuatl language in Spanish by Jesuit grammarian Horacio Carochi.
 This classic work on the Classical Nahuatl language is now considered by linguists to be the finest and most useful of the many extant early grammars of Nahuatl.

+Innovation and 1759 reprint

 Carochi had an acute understanding of the Nahuatl language and was the first grammarian to understand and propose a consistent transcription of several phenomena in Nahuatl phonology, especially vowel length and the saltillo (glottal stop).
 His art was seen as important soon after its elaboration and already in 1759 a version called "compendio del arte ..." re-edited by Fray Ignacio Paredes was prepared and reprinted.
 This version which has been reprinted many times since, however, lacks most of the virtues of the original work.